jmswtlk/PortalToTruth/Rlog.md

-See https://jmswtlk.github.io/GitHub-ing/ to watch progress.
+See https://jmswtlk.github.io/GitHub-ing/ (and https://github.com/jmswtlk) to watch progress.

 Precursor to technical blogging that is following my introduction to GitHub.
 The idea here is that getting familiar with the cloud'd GitHub is being done with https://tgsoc.org as the focus.
 Or, our 'Portal to truth' with all sorts of meanings.
 I'll keep adding to the bottom until I work out a better method.
 See ReadMe for pointers to the work done to date.